Modern Workflow Tutorial

 Step 2: Adding trials and using plugins

 It's time to add new trials.
 First we have to install the desired plugins.
-We will install @pcllab/consent-form-plugin
+We will install @jspsych/plugin-instructions

 With this modern workflow, we can install plugins from the terminal.
 These plugins are hosted on npm, a registry for javascript packages.